Ethics Watchdogs Want U.S. Attorney To Investigate Trump's Business Interests

 The letter was signed by Noah Bookbinder, executive director of Citizens for Ethics and Responsibility in Washington, which sued Trump in January, alleging ethics violations, and has worked hard to keep the issue on the table.
 Also signing were Fred Wertheimer, president of Democracy 21, and Paul Smith, vice president of the Campaign Legal Center, as well as former Obama ethics adviser Norman Eisen and Richard Painter, adviser to George W. Bush.

-The Trump Organization did not respond to a request for comment, but Alan Garten, attorney for the company, told The Washington Post the letter was "factually inaccurate, legally erroneous and politically motivated."
+Alan Garten, attorney for the Trump Organization, told NPR in an email that the letter was "factually inaccurate, legally erroneous and politically motivated."

 Bharara's office declined to comment.